Table of Contents

 The spinal cord itself is not visibly segmented; the division into segments is only for topographical and functional classification.
 Every segment is a cross-section of the spinal cord with its corresponding pair of incoming sensory and outgoing motor spinal nerves.

-Segments are referred to in relation to the vertebrae: 8 cervical segments forming the cervical nerves (since the first cervical spinal nerve exits above the first cervical vertebra), 12 thoracic segments making up the thoracic nerves, 5 lumbar segments collectively referred to as the lumbar nerves, 5 sacral segments forming the sacral nerves and 1-3 coccygeal segments.
+Segments are referred to in relation to the vertebrae: 8 cervical segments forming the cervical nerves (since the first cervical spinal nerve exits above the first cervical vertebra), 12 thoracic segments making up the thoracic nerves, 5 lumbar segments collectively referred to as the lumbar nerves, 5 sacral segments forming the sacral nerves, and 1 to 3 coccygeal segments.

-The border between the central and peripheral nervous system is found at the transition between each spinal segment in the frontal and rear side roots.
-From then on, the spinal roots become part of the peripheral nervous system.
-31 spinal nerves emerge from the spinal column through the intervertebral foramen opening between adjacent vertebrae.
-Each spinal nerve pair corresponds to a spinal cord segment.
+The border between the central and peripheral nervous systems is found at the transition between each spinal segment in the frontal and rear side roots.
+From there, the spinal roots become part of the peripheral nervous system.
+Thirty-one spinal nerves emerge from the spinal column through the intervertebral foramen opening between adjacent vertebrae.
+Each spinal nerve pair corresponds to a spinal cord segment (see table below).

 |Number of cervicales||8 pairs||C1 – C8||The first spinal nerve pair emerges between the occipital bone and the atlas.|